energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

-[//]: # (--------------------------------------------------------------------------------------------------------------------------------------------------)

-## Pull requests
+## Pull Requests
 Everyone in the community can create a pull request, or add reviews, comments, and suggestions to [existing pull requests](https://github.com/project-origin/origin-collaboration/pulls).

-### Create a pull request
+### Creating a Pull Request
-If you want to create a new file, or you want to add/modify something in an existing file, you must create a pull request.
-To do so you must either:
+If you want to create a new file, or make changes to an existing file, you must create a pull request by either:

-1. Navigate to a relevant location for your new file, and click on "Add file" and then "Create new file" in the drop-down menu.
+1. Navigating to a relevant location for your new file, and click on "Add file" and then "Create new file" in the drop-down menu.
 Give the file a title (remember to add ".md" if you want to create a Markdown file), and fill in the file with your content.

 **TODO: Add image create new file**

-2. Navigate to the [pull request templates](link-here) and find a relevant template for your pull request.
+2. Navigating to the [pull request templates](link-here) and find a relevant template for your pull request.
 This is relevant if you want to create 1. an [RFC](link-here), 2. a [meeting minutes], or 3. others?.

   i.
 Click on the pull request template you want to use ii.
 Click on the "Copy raw contents" symbol